Chapter 3 Making Maps in R

 #> - attr(*, "class")= chr "classIntervals"

 Ok.
-We can retrieve the breaks with breaks$brks
+We can retrieve the breaks with breaks$brks.

-into intervals and code them according to which interval they are in.
+We use cut to divicde homic_rate into intervals and code them according to which interval they are in.

-Lastly, we can use scale_fill_brewer
+Lastly, we can use scale_fill_brewer and add our color palette.

 3.2 Raster and ggplot

-, we will use the raster with the values for the digital terrain model (DTM).
+To visualize raster data using ggplot2, we will use the raster with the values for the digital terrain model (DTM).

 Before using ggplot we need to convert it to a dataframe.
-The terra
+The terra package has an built-in function for conversion to a plotable dataframe.

 # If you need to read it in again: